• Skip to primary navigation

 Reason: The pastry cream isn't cooked enough.

-Solution: Bring your pastry cream over low heat for 1-2 minutes, constantly stirring, until the desired consistency.
+Solution: Bring your pastry cream to a low simmer for 1-2 minutes, stirring constantly until the desired consistency.

 2. Pastry cream is too thick (before adding gelatin)